 The Invisible option allows you to hide your wireless network.
 When this option is set to Visible, your wireless network name is broadcast to anyone within the range of your signal.
-If encryption is not being used, clients can connect to your network.
+If you're not using encryption then they could connect to your network.
 When Invisible mode is enabled, you must enter the Wireless Network Name (SSID) on the client manually to connect to the network.